Bladder Infection

 A complete permanent cure for urinary tract infections is not possible in people with a catheter in the bladder because everyone develops an infection within a month of inserting the catheter or after completing antibiotic treatment, even if there are no symptoms.

-What Should You Do After The Treatment?
+What Should You do After the Treatment?

 In the case of a simple bladder infection, there is no need to perform any tests after treatment.
 In other cases of urinary tract infection, after antibiotic treatment, it is recommended to perform a follow-up urine culture (after 7-14 days).
 Control urine cultures should be performed periodically in every pregnant woman with a urinary tract infection, even if there are no symptoms and only a positive urine culture.
 If a urinary tract disease happens due to an infection, specialists recommend to treat it appropriately.